 Day 1 – Try not to overindulge

 Think about what you eat and drink.
 With so much food and drink right at your fingertips, it can be tempting to have that extra slice.
-As lovely as all the food is be mindful of when you are full.
-Don’t forget to fit in your fruit and veg.
+Try to keep your diet as balanced as possible with lots of fruit and vegetables.
+This will help you to avoid energy lows that can have an effect on your mood.
+Livewell has some helpful healthier Christmas recipes you can try.

 Day 2 - Be prepared